jflamy/owlcms4/README.md

 The software is written and maintained by Jean-François Lamy, IWF International Referee Category 1 (Canada)

-Thanks to Anders Bendix Nielsen (Denmark), Alexey Ruchev (Russia) and Brock Pederson (Canada) for their support, feedback and help testing the software.
+Thanks to Anders Bendix Nielsen (Denmark), Alexey Ruchev (Russia) and Brock Pedersen (Canada) for their support, feedback and help testing the software.